ProCode-Software/proicons/README.md

 </script>
 ```

+### Packages
+ProIcons is also available in the following packages:

+- **[Webfont](https://procode-software.github.io/proicons/docs/packages/webfont):** Use ProIcons on your website as a webfont, similar to Font Awesome, without the need of scripts.

 ## License

 ProIcons is MIT-licensed, giving you peace of mind using these icons in your project.
 Learn more [here](./LICENSE)